xannnimal/Fosters_inverse_mSSS/README.md

 Foster's Inverse with mSSS is a novel MEG preprocessing method modified specifically for on-scalp MEG, such as OPM-MEG, data preprocessing, where the internal brain activity is isolated using multiple overlapping and optimized vector spherical harmonic basis sets (mSSS) such that the whole brain is spanned without encroaching on the sensors, and estimated utilizing information about the sensor noise profile and artifacts (Foster's Inverse).

 ## Description of Files
-*`fit_spheres_to_mri.py` takes a BEM model and subject-specific MRI information to dynamically fit two spherical basis sets to span the brain, returns the origins of these two optimized expansions.
+1. `fit_spheres_to_mri.py` takes a BEM model and subject-specific MRI information to dynamically fit two spherical basis sets to span the brain, returns the origins of these two optimized expansions.

-*`run_fosters_msss.py` uses the two origins to preprocess and clean the raw MEG data using Foster's Inverse with mSSS.
-These functions can also be used to preprocess with mSSS only.
+2. `run_fosters_msss.py` will run a different preprocessing depending on two user inputs:
+- `do_fos=TRUE` and `do_msss=TRUE` will execute Fosters Inverse with mSSS and empirical N
+- `do_fos=TRUE` and `do_msss=FALSE` will execute Fosters Inverse with SSS and empirical N
+- `do_fos=FALSE` and `do_msss=TRUE` will execute mSSS
+- `do_fos=FALSE` and `do_msss=FALSE` is not allowed and will raise an error

 This implementation of Foster's Inverse automatically used the Empirical method for estimating noise covariance included with MNE-Python.
 For more details, alternative implementations, and Foster's Inverse with SSS, see this [Repository](https://github.com/xannnimal/fosters_inverse_sss/tree/main)

-*`Example_run.py` shows how to implement the above to functions to preprocess MEG data
+3. `Example_run.py` shows how to implement the above to functions to preprocess MEG data

 ## Dependencies
 * MNE Python